Branch offers a self-service tool to streamline 1099 form filing for your organization. This tool allows you to:

 5. Submit Filings

 Once all worker information and earnings are confirmed, submit your 1099 filings.
-Forms will be queued for filing with the IRS and, once accepted, distributed to workers via email.
+Forms will be queued for filing with the IRS and once filed, they will be distributed to workers via email.

 Important Deadlines:

-- Submit filings by January 29th to meet the IRS distribution deadline of January 31st, 2025.
+- Submit filings no later than January 29th to meet the IRS distribution deadline of February 2nd, 2026.

-- The IRS has a filing freeze until mid-January, so forms submitted during this time will not be processed before January 13th.
+- The IRS typically has a filing freeze until mid-January, so forms submitted during this time will not be processed.

 Post-Filing Steps